kggrinch/Site-Manager/README.md

 3. Download and store the provided mysql-connector-java-8.0.24.jar into a folder.
 4. Install the MySQL Server from the MySQL official website.
 Link provided if needed https://dev.mysql.com/downloads/mysql/
 5. Set up a MySQL database server using MySQL Workbench or a preferred management tool.
 (Note: Remember the username and password for the server)
+6. Open Project in IntelliJ

-8. In IntelliJ Open Project -> Choose the extracted Site-Manager-main folder
+   IntelliJ Open Project -> Choose the extracted Site-Manager-main folder
-9. Place mysql-connector-java-8.0.24.jar in the projects library.
+10. Place mysql-connector-java-8.0.24.jar in the projects library.
 While in IntelliJ click File -> Project Structure -> Libraries -> + -> Java -> Find and click the saved mysql-connector-java-8.0.24.jar file -> apply -> OK
-10. Update the MySQLConnection class with your server username and password.
+11. Update the MySQLConnection class with your server username and password.
 Site-Manager-main -> src -> Sites -> MySQLConnection -> Fill in USER and PASS constant strings with your correct server username and password that you should have remembered in step 5.
-11. If using the IntelliJ community version download the Database plugin.
+12. If using the IntelliJ community version download the Database plugin.
 IntelliJ -> Settings -> Plugins -> Marketplace -> Search and install Database Navigator.
-12. In IntelliJ open Database Navigator -> Click + -> MySQL ->
+13. In IntelliJ open Database Navigator -> Click + -> MySQL ->

        a) Give it any name and a description if you want.
 (Could leave description blank)